SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 A side effect of this feature is that whenever we interrupt a stream's flow using `await`, new data/messages can start to build up in the stream's buffer.
 This buildup of data/messages within a stream is called backpressure.

-Because a stream in Asyngular can have multiple loops (aka consumers) iterating over it, and because each loop can consume data from the stream at a different rate, the slowest consumer will determine the backpressure of the stream.
+Because a stream in SocketCluster can have multiple loops (aka consumers) iterating over it, and because each loop can consume data from the stream at a different rate, the slowest consumer will determine the backpressure of the stream.

 Some backpressure is OK, but too much backpressure can lead to the following problems:

 - Increased message latency because data may spend more time waiting in the stream's buffer.
 - It can be exploited by malicious clients to carry out DoS attacks against the server by intentionally filling up the server's memory with spam messages faster than they can be consumed.

-For these reasons, Asyngular exposes a simple API for tracking stream backpressure and it lets you immediately kill streams or groups of streams which are becoming overly congested.
-Asyngular lets you measure the backpressure of individual streams within a socket and also the aggregate backpressure of all streams within the socket.
+For these reasons, SocketCluster exposes a simple API for tracking stream backpressure and it lets you immediately kill streams or groups of streams which are becoming overly congested.
+SocketCluster lets you measure the backpressure of individual streams within a socket and also the aggregate backpressure of all streams within the socket.

 ## API overview